Thewbi/tiger/chap5/README.md

 end
 ```

+NOTE: I do not really understand what added-value this type of constraint adds
+to the language.
+The current semantic analysis does not care about specific
+declaration batches!
+Variables are shadowed whenever a name is redeclared!

 #### Semantic analysis detects errors here

 TODO: test31.tig
 TODO: test31.tig has to fail since the declared type and the type of the value that is used during initialization differs.